skyth3r/Skyth3r.github.io/content/articles/removing-drm-from-kindle-books.md

 ---

 {{< notice note >}}
-From Feburary 26th 2025, Amazon has removed the 'Download and Transfer via USB' option so this guide no longer works
+From February 26th 2025, Amazon has removed the 'Download and Transfer via USB' option so this guide no longer works
 {{< /notice >}}

 I really enjoy reading books on my Kindle.
 I also buy most of my digital books via Amazon.
 I never thought about making DRM-free copies of my eBooks until I read about how [an engineer had his Amazon account suspended](https://medium.com/@bjax_/a-tale-of-unwanted-disruption-my-week-without-amazon-df1074e3818b) due to a delivery driver's false claim.